mindkin/hourfleet/docs/carkit.md

 # Carkit Compatibility
-The Hourfleet carkit is compatible with cars that
+This section is intended for Hourfleet Gen-II carkit as shown in the image below.
+This carkit is compatible with cars that
 - Have a proximity key.
 These are the keys you can leave in your pocket while using the car
 - Have a factory-fitted push-to-start button